-of grass pollen-specific immunotherapy,111 it currently infers (often synonymous with "personalized medicine") use of the new "omics" technologies to identify genes or biomarkers for diagnosis or monitoring of treatment efficacy (Figure 3).^{13,112} The "omics" revolution is based on platform technologies in genomics (by far the most robust), metabolomics, proteomics, epigenomics, transcriptomics, lipidomics, and microbiomics to generate vast global datasets, and advanced bioinformatics to interrogate and interpret the datasets using machine learning and artificial intelligence (Figure 4).113 Such analysis of population-based datasets can reveal novel insights to underpin therapeutic selection from an expanded range of precise biologicals.114 Examples are emerging from patients with inborn errors of immunity (IEI) in whom the genetically defined defect can be specifically targeted with therapeutics.^{115,116} The functional utility of data from the omics platforms will be further enhanced by the public release of omics datasets including Genotype-Tissue Expression (GTEx)117 and Encyclopaedia of DNA Elements (ENCODE).118
+Precision medicine (providing the right treatment to the right patient and the right dose at the right time) requires an accurate diagnosis and monitoring of the treatment response.
+While precision medicine has been practised in allergology for over a century since the advent of grass pollen-specific immunotherapy, 111 it currently infers (often synonymous with "personalized medicine") use of the new 'omics' technologies to identify genes or biomarkers for diagnosis or monitoring of treatment efficacy (Figure 3).
+13,112 The 'omics' revolution is based on platform technologies in genomics (by far the most robust), metabolomics, proteomics, epigenomics, transcriptomics, lipidomics and microbiomics to generate vast global datasets, and advanced bioinformatics to interrogate and interpret the datasets using machine learning and artificial intelligence (Figure 4).
+113 Such analysis of population-based datasets can reveal novel insights to underpin therapeutic selection from an expanded range of precise biologicals.114 Examples are emerging from patients with inborn errors of immunity (IEI) in whom the genetically defined defect can be specifically targeted with therapeutics.
+115,116 The functional utility of data from the omics platforms will be further enhanced by the public release of omics datasets including Genotype-Tissue Expression (GTEx)117 and Encyclopaedia of DNA Elements (ENCODE).118

 Technological advances in immune monitoring capability are augmented by highly standardized or chimeric recombinant allergens and peptides (B- and T-cell epitope-based).
-Exponential advances in microarrays, time-of-flight mass cytometry (CyTOF), basophil activation tests, next-generation gene sequencing, and RNA-seq are generating huge enabling datasets.^{15,115,116,119-123} The risk that small populations of highly pathogenic cells might be masked by abundant signatures of more frequent or more active cells is combated by the emergence of enhanced single B- and T-cell immunophenotyping using flow cytometry-based assays.
+Exponential advances in microarrays, time-of-flight mass cytometry (CyTOF), basophil activation tests, next generation gene sequencing and RNA-seq are generating huge enabling datasets. ^{15,115,116,119-123} The risk that small populations of highly pathogenic cells might be masked by abundant signatures of more frequent or more active cells is combatted by the emergence of enhanced single B- and T-cell immunophenotyping using flow cytometry-based assays.
 This allows longitudinal immunoprofiling of relevant cell subsets in individuals before and during AIT.
-Better dissection of mechanisms underlying allergic diseases informs better tailoring of therapies.^{115,116,119-122,124,125}
+Better dissection of mechanisms underlying allergic diseases informs better tailoring of therapies. ^{115,116,119-122,124,125}